 REPEATING THE SECOND WEEK: Because space is limited, preference will be given to children who have not already had a chance to participate in the first week.
 If space permits, children in the first week will be allowed to enroll in the second week as well.

-COUNSELORS: Two or three high school or college-age students will serve as the counselors, to help with programming and providing individual support.
-They are each paid $5/session.
+COUNSELORS: High school or college-age students serve as the counselors, to help with programming and providing individual support.

 FRIDAY DEMO DAY: At 10:30 on Friday (the last day) participants will demonstrate his or her work, showing off completed projects on the big screen.
 At this time, each student will be presented with a certificate of completion.
 Anyone is welcome to come and celebrate your child’s accomplishments.